 The Blue Water Task Force (BWTF) is the Surfrider Foundation’s citizen science program which provides valuable water quality information to beach communities, raises awareness of local water pollution problems and works collaboratively with local stakeholders to implement solutions.

 Surfrider Maui Chapter officially launched Maui’s Blue Water Task Force water monitoring program in March 2017.
-Samples from 18 different sites between Pe’ahi and Waihe’e Beach Park were collected by volunteers and taken to the Marine Biology Department at the University of Hawai’i Maui College for testing.
-We will have data published on our website as soon as the lab tests are processed.
-Our goal is to ensure the public is aware of bacteria levels and can then make informed decisions regarding water entry.
+Maui Chapter volunteers collect samples from local beaches, and partners with Professor Donna Brown and her Marine Biology students at the University of Hawai'i Maui College to have the samples processed within her lab.
+The goal is to ensure the public is aware of bacteria levels and can then make informed decisions regarding water entry.